Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 A column is identified by two parts separated by a colon: `family:qualifier`.
 The family (`anchor`, `contents`, `language`) is defined at table-creation time and controls compression, versioning policy, and memory residency.
-The qualifier is dynamic — it can be anything and is not declared in advance.
+The qualifier is dynamic, it can be anything and is not declared in advance.
 This is what makes Bigtable "sparse": a row only stores the columns it actually has values for.

 ### Cell